 ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We also do not collect any information about criminal convictions and/or offences.

 This website may have links to external, third-party websites, plug-ins and applications.
 Once you have clicked on those links or enabled those connection, this may allow third-parties to collect or share data about you.
 We do not control these third-party websites are not responsible for their privacy statements.
 When you are taken to another website, we urge you to read any privacy statements of other websites you may have been redirected to or be visiting.

 Where we need to collected personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or try to enter with you (e.g. to provide you with goods and/or services).
 If this is the case, we may have to cancel a product or service you have with us but we will notify you under these circumstances.

 How is your personal data collected?

 We use different methods to collect data about you, which includes:

-You may give us your identity, contact and financial data by filling in forms or by communicating with us by email, phone, post or otherwise.
+You may give us your identity, contact data by filling in forms or by communicating with us by email, phone, post or otherwise.
 This includes personal data you provide when you apply for our products or services; create and account on our website or give us feedback.